-Rinpoche is the head of two convergent lineages: the Yelpa and Hungkara Lineages.
+Rinpoche is the head of two convergent lineages: the Yelpa and Hungkara Lineages:

-Yelpa Kagyu Lineage:
+Yelpa Kagyu Lineage

 Yelpa Yeshe Tsek (1134-1194) was a primary student of Phakmo Drupa.
 He studied with him for many years and is said to have received and realized all of his teachings.
 Eventually, Yelpa Yeshe had to leave Phakmo Drupa to share these teachings with others.
 By then he was considered a highly accomplished Lama in his own right.
 All of Phakmo Drupa’s students honored Yelpa Yeshe by accompanying him (at the beginning of his journey) to his homeland in Kham.
 As he left he said: